leesai-0512/CSC-MPPI/README.md

 This repository provides a **JAX-JIT accelerated implementation** of the **Constrained Sampling Cluster MPPI (CSC-MPPI)** algorithm.
 CSC-MPPI introduces a novel constrained sampling framework based on **DBSCAN clustering** and **primal-dual gradient optimization** to improve obstacle avoidance and constraint satisfaction in sampling-based Model Predictive Path Integral (MPPI) control.

-The algorithm is designed for high-performance execution on GPU using **JAX with just-in-time (JIT) compilation**, enabling fast and parallelized trajectory rollouts.
+The algorithm is designed for high-performance execution on GPU using **PyTorch with efficient tensor operations**, enabling fast and parallelized trajectory rollouts.

 ---